ashishtayal89/learngit/README.md

 	5. If your remote repo is in github it will ask for the github username and password.
 Provide that.
 	6. If you don't want to specify the username and password everytime you push please refer the [this](http://help.github.com/articles/set-up-git) link which talks about password caching.

-- How to pull the remote cod to local repo ?
+- How to pull the remote code to local repo ?
 	1. Simply run ```git pull```.

 - Heroku(Hosting platform)